Weakly interacting massive particle cross section limits from LOFAR observations of dwarf spheroidal galaxies: Introduction

 There is ongoing research attempting to directly detect WIMPs, for example EDELWEISS \citep{sanglard05}, the XENON-1T experiment \citep{aprile17}, and CRESST \citep{abdelhameed19}.
 Another way to achieve a detection is an indirect astrophysical search targeting particles that were created by or interacted with DM.
-Searches using $\gamma$-ray observations of nearby dwarf spheroidal (dSph) galaxies using the {\it Fermi} Large Area Telescope \citep[{\it Fermi}--LAT;][]{ackermann15, hoof20} and the High Energy Stereoscopic System \citep[HESS;][]{aharonian08} were able to provide new stringent upper limits for the WIMP annihilation cross-section depending on the particle mass.
-Recent work by \citet{delos22} shows that if DM is thermally produced WIMPs, multiple thousands of earth mass prompt cusps should be present in every solar mass of DM.
-This is manifested in a drastic increase of the expected DM annihilation signal compared to a smooth DM distribution, substantially tightening observational cross-section limits.
-The most recent $\gamma$-ray results \citep{hoof20}, assuming a smooth DM distribution, exclude the thermal relic annihilation cross-section for WIMPs with masses of $\lesssim$ 100 GeV annihilating through the quark and $\tau$-lepton channels; and for WIMPs with masses of $\lesssim$ 20 GeV annihilating through the electron--positron channel.
+Searches using $\gamma$-ray observations of nearby dwarf spheroidal (dSph) galaxies using the {\it Fermi} Large Area Telescope \citep[{\it Fermi}--LAT;][]{ackermann15, hoof20} and the High Energy Stereoscopic System \citep[HESS;][]{aharonian08} are able to provide new stringent upper limits for the WIMP annihilation cross section that depend on the particle mass.
+Recent work by \citet{delos22} shows that if DM is thermally produced WIMPs, thousands of Earth-mass prompt cusps should be present in every solar mass of DM.
+This is manifested in a drastic increase in the expected DM annihilation signal compared to a smooth DM distribution, substantially tightening observational cross-section limits.
+The most recent $\gamma$-ray results \citep{hoof20}, assuming a smooth DM distribution, exclude the thermal relic annihilation cross section for WIMPs with masses of $\lesssim$ 100 GeV annihilating through the quark and $\tau$-lepton channels; and for WIMPs with masses of $\lesssim$ 20 GeV annihilating through the electron--positron channel.

-Radio continuum observations provide a complementary approach to constraining the WIMP annihilation cross-section.
-Radio continuum searches exploit the fact that highly energetic electron--positron pairs produced by the annihilation of WIMPs give rise to synchrotron emission in the presence of magnetic fields \citep{colafrancesco07}.
-Although other WIMP annihilation channels can be explored, in this work we focus on WIMP self-annihilation into electron--positron pairs.
-For WIMP masses on the order of 10 GeV and microgauss ($\mu$G) magnetic fields the critical frequency of synchrotron radiation $\nu=3eBE^2/(2\pi m_e^3c^5)$ is on the order of a few gigahertz \citep{rybicki86}, which means the WIMP signal can only be detected at frequencies lower than that.
+Radio continuum observations provide a complementary approach to constraining the WIMP annihilation cross section.
+Such searches exploit the fact that highly energetic electron--positron pairs ($e^\pm$ pairs) produced by the annihilation of WIMPs give rise to synchrotron emission in the presence of magnetic fields \citep{colafrancesco07}.
+Although other WIMP annihilation channels can be explored, in this work we focus on WIMP self-annihilation into $e^\pm$ pairs.
+For WIMP masses on the order of 10 GeV and microgauss ($\mu$G) magnetic fields, the critical frequency of synchrotron radiation, $\nu=3eBE^2/(2\pi m_e^3c^5),$ is on the order of a few gigahertz \citep{rybicki86}, which means the WIMP signal can only be detected at frequencies lower than that.
 Lowering the frequency below 1~GHz opens up the possibility for constraining WIMPs with masses down to 1~GeV.